 The court date for these violations is Friday, June 13 at 9:30 a.m. in Courtroom 1105 at the Daley Center, 50 W. Washington Street.
 The best way to ensure that a positive change occurs is for the neighbors, business owners and residents affected by these vacant storefronts to come out and let the court and landlord know that we want these stores repaired and rented.

 If you are able to attend, call or email me.
 Please take the time to help improve our neighborhood by coming to court and letting your voice be heard.

-Passover begins this Monday evening.
-I want to wish the 50th Ward’s Jewish community a very happy Pesach!
+The Jewish holiday of Shavuot is this coming Wednesday and Thursday.
+I want to wish the 50th Ward’s Jewish community a very happy holiday!

 Debra L. Silverstein